 Washing your car is extremely important.
 It prevents contaminants like dust, dirt, pollen, tree sap, bug guts, salt, air-borne pollutants from adhering to your vehicle.
-We recommend our Maintenance Hand Wash once a month to successfully prevent contaminants from damaging your paint and finish.
+We recommend our Hand Wash service once a month to successfully prevent contaminants from damaging your paint and finish.

 Hand washing vs automatic car wash?

 Looking at both strategies, the final result of a hand washing job is usually deemed to be perfect, because someone has had physical contact with the car.
 Certain car brands in the market, such as luxury cars, are better hand washed to better avoid damaging the paint.
 However, Hand washing does require a significantly longer amount of time due to it being more detailed.
 Automated car washing is quick and may miss a lot of areas and cause damage and/or water spotting to your vehicles finish.
 If you are limited on time automatic car washing is best.
 If you are looking for quality results, hand washing is best.

 How often should I clay bar my car?

 There is no set schedule that works for everyone.
 How your car is garaged, and how often you wash it are a few factors.
 The good news is that you can easily determine for yourself when you need to clay by feeling your paint after each wash.
 If it feels rough or bumpy, it is time to clay.
 As a general guideline, claying before protecting will keep your car’s paint flawless at all times.

 My car is new, do I need to use a clay bar right away?

 Yes!
 Most new cars travel a long distances by ship, truck or rail to get to the dealer.
 They pick up a lot of nasty contamination along the way, like rail dust (metal particles from the wheels and track).
 Not all dealers properly prepare a car for delivery.
 Better safe than sorry.

 Will a clay bar remove swirl marks and paint scratches?